If you love ducklings, you’ll love the 13 colorful duck breeds available today!

 The King Eider is a large seaduck that is found in the Arctic regions of North America, Europe, and Asia.

 The male has black and white plumage with a greenish-black head, while the female is brownish-gray with a white chin and throat.
-These colorful duck breeds near Greenland, Iceland, Siberia, and Alaska coastlines.
+These colorful duck breeds are near Greenland, Iceland, Siberia, and Alaska coastlines.

 King Eider is the most prominent member of the Eider duck family.
 Males are predominantly black and white with a dark green head; females are gray with a whitish chinstrap.